IPAC2027/astro-site/src/content/authors/abstract-submission.md

 All abstracts must be submitted through the online submission system.
 Detailed submission guidelines will be available when submission opens.
 :::

-## Review Process

-All submitted abstracts will undergo peer review by the Program Committee.
-Selection criteria include:

-- Scientific quality and originality
-- Relevance to accelerator science and technology
-- Clarity of presentation
-- Contribution to the field

 :::info
 For questions about paper submission, please contact the Program Committee at program@ipac27.org.